 Who produced it?

 The Data Library team at EDINA produced the materials as part of the JISC Managing Research Data programme.
-They worked with the School of Social and Political Studies, the School of GeoSciences and the Doctorate in Clinical Psychology to target the resources towards their doctoral training programmes.
+They worked with the School of Social and Political Studies, the School of GeoSciences, and the Doctorate in Clinical Psychology to target the resources towards their doctoral training programs.
 The Data Library at the University of Edinburgh has been providing research data services to staff and students for over twenty-five years.
 The data handling software practicals were written by expert data analysts in each software domain.
-The online module was created using Xerte Online Toolkits, an open source authoring tool.
+The online module was created using Xerte Online Toolkits, an open-source authoring tool.